 27. Cape Cod Canal Review Area (MA only).
 Any work in the area of the Cape Cod Canal located west of the vertical lift railroad bridge as detailed in Section IX, Part F is not eligible for self-verification and requires PCN.

 28. Programmatic Agreements.
-The Corps requirements to comply with Section 106 of the NHPA, Section 7 of the Endangered Species Act or Essential Fish Habitat conservation under the Magnuson-Stevens Act may be satisfied by a Programmatic Agreement with the Corps, New England District and activities may then be eligible for self-verification.
+The Corps requirements to comply with Section 106 of the NHPA, Section 7 of the Endangered Species Act or Essential Fish Habitat conservation under the Magnuson-Stevens Act may be satisfied by a Programmatic Agreement with the Corps, New England District or another Federal action agency.
+Activities may then be eligible for self-verification.
 Any New England District Programmatic Agreements will be available on our website.

 29. Permit On Site.
 The permittee shall ensure that a copy of this GP and any accompanying authorization letter with attached plans are at the site of the work authorized by this GP whenever work is being performed and that all construction personnel are aware of its terms and conditions.
 The entire permit authorization shall be made a part of any and all contracts and subcontracts for work that affects areas of Corps jurisdiction at the site of the work authorized by this GP.
 This shall be achieved by including the entire permit authorization in the specifications for work.
-The term “entire permit authorization” means this GP and the authorization letter (including its drawings, plans, appendices and other attachments) and also includes permit modifications.
+The term “entire permit authorization” means this GP or its general conditions and the authorization letter (including its drawings, plans, appendices and other attachments) and also includes permit modifications.
 If the authorization letter is issued after the construction specifications, but before receipt of bids or quotes, the entire permit authorization shall be included as an addendum to the specifications.
 If the authorization letter is issued after receipt of bids or quotes, the entire permit authorization shall be included in the contract or subcontract.
 Although the permittee may assign various aspects of the work to different contractors or subcontractors, all contractors and subcontractors shall be obligated by contract to comply with all environmental protection provisions contained within the entire GP authorization, and no contract or subcontract shall require or allow unauthorized work in areas of Corps jurisdiction.

 30. Self-Verification Notification Form.
-The Self-Verification Notification Form provided at Section VII must be submitted to the Corps before starting work authorized by this GP in CT (non-tidal waters only), MA, ME and VT.
+Permitees must submit the SVNF provided at Section VII to the Corps before starting work authorized by this GP in CT (non-tidal waters only), MA, ME, RI (non-tidal waters) and VT.
+The SVNF is not required for work in CT’s tidal waters, NH, RI’s tidal waters, nor for any of the devices and activities specified in Activities 21 and 24.
 See the state-specific application/notification procedures in Section IX, Part B for more information.
-This form is not required in NH, RI and tidal waters in CT, nor for any of the devices and activities specified in Activities 21 and 24.

 31. Inspections.
 The permittee shall allow the Corps to inspect the authorized activity at any time deemed necessary to ensure that it is being or has been accomplished in accordance with the terms and conditions of this GP and any written verification.
 The Corps may also require post-construction engineering drawings for completed work or post-dredging survey drawings for any dredging work.
 To facilitate these inspections, the permittee shall complete and return to the Corps the following forms: